-- (a) It is considered vital that the Committee agrees to the recommendations in order that partners funding can be secured and agreed and therefore critical project delivery dates can be met.
-Failure to do so will adversely impact on Partnership working, but will also similarly impact on delivery of the development and the wider Borders affordable housing programme due to the resultant £1.5 grant slippage for 2018/19, which could potentially be re-allocated outwith Scottish Borders.
-This could in turn have a further adverse impact by causing a reduction in future year's grant allocation. - (b) Delivery of the SHIP and prioritised projects set out therein is largely dependent upon a number of variables, not least of which relate to resource and other political and organisation decision making processes beyond the control of the Council.
-However, governance and control measures are in place to ensure delivery of the SHIP including monitoring contractor performance and quarterly programme meetings involving Council Officers, RSL partners and Scottish Government More Homes Division Officials.
-In the event that the Committee decides not to grant assist the Todlaw development, this may have adverse impact of the ability of RSLs to fully spend the 2018/19 funding allocation as set out above in 4.2(b).
-Council Officers will seek to minimise adverse impact on the Borders programme by discussing other SHIP projects with the developing RSLs, seeking to accelerate delivery of projects capable of spending available grant, but which may complete before 31 March 2021 Parliamentary target deadline.
+(a) It is considered vital that the Committee agrees to the recommendations in order that partners funding can be secured and agreed and therefore critical project delivery dates can be met.
+Failure to do so will adversely impact on Partnership working, but will also similarly impact on delivery of this project and the wider Borders programme due to the resultant £2.04m grant slippage for 2018/19, which could potentially be reallocated outwith Scottish Borders.
+This could in turn have a further adverse impact by putting further pressure on the 2019/20 grant allocation.

+(b) Delivery of the SHIP and prioritised projects set out therein is largely dependent upon a number of variables, not least of which relate to resource and other political and organisation decision making processes beyond the control of the Council.
+However, governance and control measures are in place to ensure delivery of the SHIP, including monitoring contractor performance and quarterly programme meetings involving Council Officers, RSL partners and Scottish Government More Homes Division Officials.
+In the event that the Committee decides not to grant assist the Langhaugh project, through discussion with the developing RSLs, Officers will seek to minimise adverse impact on the Borders programme by seeking to accelerate delivery of SHIP projects capable of spending available grant and which may complete before 31 March 2021 Parliamentary target deadline.